 St. Francisville real estate is some of the most expensive in Louisiana, although St. Francisville house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. Francisville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Francisville is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in St. Francisville who work in office and administrative support (10.04%), teaching (8.87%), and management occupations (8.52%).
+There are especially a lot of people living in St. Francisville who work in office and administrative support (13.08%), personal care services (9.68%), and teaching (7.83%).

-The per capita income in St. Francisville in 2010 was $26,782, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,128 for a family of four.
+The per capita income in St. Francisville in 2010 was $25,260, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $101,040 for a family of four.
 However, St. Francisville contains both very wealthy and poor people as well.

 St. Francisville is a very ethnically-diverse town.
 The people who call St. Francisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Francisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Francisville include English, French , Irish, and Italian.
+Important ancestries of people in St. Francisville include German, Irish, French , and Italian.

 The most common language spoken in St. Francisville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.